21005984/19AI405ExpNo10/README.md

 ```

 # Please Prepare Solution or Definition For the method find_plan(initial_state, goal_state, actions)
-<h3>You Can use any of the searching Strategies for planning and executing a sequence of actions.<br> You can also look in to the Code given in the Repository.</h3>
+You Can use any of the searching Strategies for planning and executing a sequence of actions.<br> You can also look in to the Code given in the Repository.
 # Program
 ~~~
 def is_goal_state(current_state, goal_state):